This document is a WORK IN PROGRESS.

 Runit¶

-Runit is a suite of tools which provides an init (PID 1
+Runit is a suite of tools which provides an init (PID 1) as well as daemon tools compatible

 process supervision framework, along with utilities which streamline creation and maintenance of